 This is a response to Levine and Hochburg’s answer to Jon Voight’s letter to the Spanish movie industry for calling the Israeli defense in the recent Gaza war “genocide.”
-They have asserted several arguments of which I want to take issue.
-Please allow me to enter this debate to clear up some vagaries and what I term as half-truths.
+There are four main arguments that the two authors assert a distorted, and at times, a non existent history.
+One, 19th century Palestine before Zionism.
+Two, the Palestine Mandate.
+Three, the war of 1948.
+Four, the Six Day War and the aftermath to look for peace.
+I will attempt to clear up some vagaries and what I term as half-truths.
 Quotes from the article are in bold type, my answers are in regular text.
 To read their original article published by the Huffington Post entitled ”A Dear Jon (Voight) Letter About Gaza and the History of the Israeli-Palestinian Conflict” click on the link.

 Levine and Hochburg wrote: